How to Plant, Grow, and Care for Gladioli

 - If you’re planting tall varieties, be sure to stake them at planting time.
 Be careful not to damage the corms with the stakes.

-- It takes about 90 days from the time gladioli are planted to root, grow, bloom, and store enough energy for the next season.
+- It takes about 60 days from the time gladioli are planted for the corms to root, grow, bloom.

 - Put a 2- to 4-inch layer of mulch around your gladioli to keep your soil moist and help prevent weeds.

 - If you get less than 1 inch of rain a week, water your plants regularly throughout the summer.
 Otherwise, water them moderately when in growth to keep the soil moist.